tontof/kriss_skap/README.md

 Installation
 ============
-* If you just want to use kriss skap, download [index.html](https://raw.github.com/tontof/kriss_skap/master/index.html) file and modify escape variable depending your scenario.
+* If you just want to use KrISS Skap, download [index.html](https://raw.github.com/tontof/kriss_skap/master/index.html) file and modify escape variable depending your scenario.

 * If you want to look at the source, look at the src directory.
 To generate index.html file, just run the command :